Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 #### Ambiguous Terms

 Let’s say that in some business domain, the term policy has multiple meanings:
-it can mean a regulatory rule or an insurance contract.
+It can mean a regulatory rule or an insurance contract.

 The exact meaning can be worked out in human-to-human interaction, depending on the context.
 Software, however, doesn’t cope well with ambiguity, and it can be cumbersome and challenging to model the “policy” entity in code.

-Ubiquitous language demands a single meaning for each term, so “policy” should be modeled explicitly using the two terms regulatory rule and insurance contract.
+Ubiquitous language demands a single meaning for each term,
+so “policy” should be modeled explicitly using the two terms regulatory rule and insurance contract.

 #### Synonymous Terms